 - Soil Type: Rich, well-draining, slightly alkaline soil with a pH between 6.0 and 8.0

-- When it's in Trouble: Phlox needs dividing when blooms are sparse and the centers die out
+- Signs of a Problem: Phlox needs dividing when blooms are sparse and the centers die out

-- When it's Thriving: Colorful blooms that outlast most other summer flowers
+- Signs of a Healthy Plant: Colorful blooms that outlast most other summer flowers

 In What Zone Does Phlox Grow Best?

-Phlox grows best in its natural habitat, which is the woodland areas of USDA hardiness zones 4 through 8, where perennial varieties can last for decades.
-It is not drought tolerant and won't do well in arid locations without regular watering, so it's a poor choice for a xeriscape landscape.
+Phlox grows best in its natural habitat, which is the woodland areas of USDA hardiness zones 3 through 9 (depending on species and cultivar), where perennial species can last for decades.
+It is not drought-tolerant and won't do well in arid locations without regular watering, so it's a poor choice for a xeriscape landscape.
 While it prefers full sun, its woodland heritage makes it amenable to shade, especially at the southern extremes of its growing zone.
-In zone 4, where temperatures are cooler, phlox needs at least six hours of sunlight a day, so planting it on a south-facing slope with good drainage is ideal.
+In zones 3 and 4, where temperatures are cooler, phlox needs at least six hours of sunlight a day, so planting it on a south-facing slope with good drainage is ideal.